Donald's Encyclopedia of Popular Music

 OBERSTEIN, Eli and Maurice

 Elliott Everett 'Eli' Oberstein (b 13 December 1901; d 12 June 1960, Westport CT) ws a record producer and industry executive, very successful during the Swing Era, then a colourful wheeler-dealer.
-The legendary Ralph Peer, who discovered Jimmie Rodgers and the Carter Family, had offered to make records for free for Victor in exchange for copyrights on the songs, and is said to have recruited Oberstein from Okeh to Victor to keep an eye on his interests, but they became enemies, and Peer did not get many copyrights; see Peer's entry.
+The legendary Ralph Peer, who discovered Jimmie Rodgers and the Carter Family, had offered to make records for free for Victor in exchange for copyrights on the songs, and is said to have recruited Oberstein from Okeh to Victor to keep an eye on his interests, but they became enemies, and Peer did not get many of those copyrights.

 He formed a U.S. Record Corporation in Scranton PA, with labels called Royale and Varsity; an article in Time magazine said he had 'resigned' from RCA, and claimed that Eli was himself a musician, playing several instruments.
 In the article he bragged about his accomplishments at RCA: 'Dorsey used to hold his trombone solo until the third chorus.
 I saw to it that every record he made for me started with a Dorsey solo.'
 That Tommy Dorsey allowed anybody to tell him how to play an arrangement is unlikely.
 Eli had tried to imitate Jack Kapp, who had left Brunswick in 1934, hired to run Decca Records as a new subsidiary of British Decca, and took Bing Crosby, the Mills Brothers and Guy Lombardo with him from Brunswick.
 But Kapp had those artists under personal contract, so he could take them wherever he went; when Oberstein left RCA he had produced hits by big-name artists and expected some of them to follow him, but few or none did, and his company was soon bankrupt.
 (One story is that Dorsey's contract did not pay him much in the way of record royalties, and that Dorsey may have been tempted to go with Oberstein, but suddenly had a new RCA contract that guaranteed him $60,000 a year.)